roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

 <p align="center">
 <img src="./images_small/ultrasonic_sensor.svg.png"  width=40% >

-Figure 6.2:  Building the ultrasonic sensor, and attaching the wires.
-The female-male jumpers leads should be on the far left and right pins, while the female-female wires should attach to the two inside pins.
+Figure 6.2:  Wiring the ultrasonic sensor to the PI.
 </p>

 > **What is breadboard?**

 > Breadboards allow you to quickly and easily build electronic circuits without the need to solder wires together.
 By placing wires and components into the holes in the board you can build a circuit within minuets.
 Each hole in the breadboard is electrically connected to all the other holes in it's row, as shown by the red lines in figure 6.3.
+In the bread boards we use, the connections run down the board on the far right and left of the board, and across the board for all other pins.

 <p align="center">
 <img src="./images_small/bread_board.jpg"  width=40% >